I have worked in education and entertainment and am also an historian and businessman and currently studying at the Open University.

 Henry's involvement in politics and war belie Shakespeare's wayward portrayal of his youth, though the scene in Henry IV when his father awakes to catch him trying on the crown actually did happen, and he really did have that ridiculous pudding-bowl haircut.

 As Prince Hal, he saw action in the Battle of Shrewsbury, where he was hit in the face by an arrow which scarred him for life.
+Because of this, he is the only English monarch whose official portrait is in profile.
 As king, he ordered the burning of the Lollards, a group of religious reformers (as did his father) and the siege of Harfleur was not the heroic scene of Shakespearean legend but a long protracted process in which the citizens were condemned to death by starvation (and many of his troops died of dysentery, which must have been particularly unpleasant in a suit of armour).
 The scene in which he disguised himself and went among his troops on the eve of the Battle of Agincourt to check the morale and loyalty of his troops is also believed to have really taken place.